-After crossing the finish line at the end of a stage, each team will be given 30 minutes to impound their batteries.
+12.17.C.1 After crossing the finish line at the end of a stage, each team will be given 30 minutes to impound their batteries.
 This time includes moving the solar car to an area designated by the Finish Line Officials, removing the battery pack, placing the batteries in the approved impound box, and having the approved impound box sealed by an ASC Official.

-At 6:00 pm that evening, the batteries will be released from impound, and the team may charge from then until the regular night impound time, as described in Reg.
+12.17.C.2 At 6:00 pm the evening before the start of the next stage, the batteries will be released from impound, and the team may charge from then until the regular nightly impound time, as described in Reg.
 12.17.B.